andrzejlisek/BackupToMail/readme.md

 # BackupToMail overwiev

-This application is a command\-line application, which allows to upload any large file to any mailbox by splitting to segments\.
+This application is a command\-line application, which allows to upload any large file to any e\-mail account by splitting to segments\.
 Unlike Peer2Mail file sharing technology, there are some differences comparing to ordinary P2M applications:

-* BackupToMail is intended to keep own data \(like backup\) in the own mailboxex\.
+* BackupToMail is intended to keep own data \(like backup\) on the own accounts\.
 * BackupToMail does not generate hash information, so it is not intended to share your files to untrusted people and there is not data lose risk by losing hash information\.
 * BackupToMail does not support in creating e\-mail accounts \(some P2M application can automatically create free of charge accounts on some servers\)\.
-* BackupToMail can support any mailbox by POP3 or IMAP protocol to download file, and SMTP protocol to upload file\.
+* BackupToMail can support any account by POP3 or IMAP protocol to download file, and SMTP protocol to upload file, other protocols are not supported\.
 * BackupToMail works in console, so you can use it through text terminal connection \(telnet or ssh\) and you can execute download or upload from other application\.
 * The message structure and upload/download technology is simple and easy to reproduce\.
+* Dummy file feature \(simulating file without physical disk file\), which can be used to test account abilities in large file uploading or downloading, especially transfer speed and limits\.

 If you run application without parameters or with unsupported action parameter, the application will print short description of command line syntax\.
 The action parameter is the first parameter and there is not case\-sensitive\.